rnegron/smash-tourney/README.md

 A simple python script that, given a list of player names, outputs a random pairing of them (representing two players who will fight) and creates .wav files for each pairing.
 The .wav file contains a text-to-speech reading of the first player's name, followed by the classic "VERSUS" line, and ends with the second player's name.

-smash-versus-tourney expects a 'versus.wav' file in the same folder as 'smash_tourney.py'.
+smash-versus-tourney expects a `versus.wav` file in the same folder as `smash_tourney.py`.
 Previously, I had included the file in this repository, but I'm not quite sure I'm allow to do that.
-Instead, I'll link to [The Sounds Resource](http://www.sounds-resource.com/other_systems/supersmashbrosfornintendo3ds/sound/3535/), where you can find the announcer sound (in this case, Xander Mobus from Smash 4).
+Instead, I'll link to [The Sounds Resource](http://www.sounds-resource.com/3ds/supersmashbrosfornintendo3ds/sound/3535/), where you can find the announcer sound (in this case, Xander Mobus from Smash 4).
+Make sure it's called `versus.wav`!

 ## How to use

 _**Intended for use with a Python 3 interpreter**_.